ManasaMerugumalli/VSUM_V7/README.md

     - Load the model
     - Process video frames
     - Detect objects
-    - Score each frame based on detected object confidence and Threshold
+    - Score each frame based on detected object confidence
+    - Saves key frames using adaptive Threshold
     - Saves the summarized video
-    - Calculate metrix
+    - Calculate performance metrics such as precision, Recall, F1 score and accuracy
 ## Output
 - Summarized video output with reduced run time This appears  in '/content named as   “final_video.mp4”